- Car Rentals

 Towards the end of the 17th Century CE, the Lal Mahal fell into ruins and was eventually razed to the ground as a result of various attacks on the city.
 The exact original location of the Lal Mahal is unknown, however it was known to be very close to .....

 At a distance of 4 km from Pune Junction, Dagdusheth Halwai Ganapathi Temple is an ancient Hindu temple situated in Budhwar Pet near Shaniwar Wada in Pune City.
-This is one of the important Ganesh temples in Maharashtra and also one of the popular tourist places in Pune.
+This is one of the important Ganesh temples in Maharashtra, and among the must include places in Pune tour packages.

 Sri Dagdusheth Temple is dedicated to the Hindu God Ganesh.
+It is one of the famous places to visit in Pune.
 The temple was built by Dagdusheth Halwai, a sweet seller.
-In late 1800s, he lost his son in a plague epidemic.
-This caused Dagdusheth and his wife to go into deep depression.
+In the late 1800s, he lost his son in a plague epidemic.
+This caused Dagdusheth and his wife to go into a deep depression.
 To heal them, he built the Ganesh temple in 1893 AD according to their Guru Sri Madhavnath Maharaj's advice.
-Every year the Ganapathi festival was celebrated with deep faith and enthusiasm not only by Dagdusheth's family but the entire neighbourhood.
-Later, Lokmanya Tilak made Ganapathi festival a public celebration to bring people together for the freedom struggle.
+Every year the Ganapathi festival was celebrated with deep faith and enthusiasm not only by Dagdusheth's family but the entire neighborhood. .....

 Museum & Gallery